Closed to public except by guided tour.

 Accessibility Information - Exhibits/Programs

-A strenuous, steep and unshaded walk leads to and from the lighthouse.
-With prior arrangement, visitors with disabilities who can transfer to a park sedan may arrange a ride to a drop-off point above the lighthouse where they may view some of the restored lighthouse station buildings.
-A narrow path and a steep run of stairs lead down to the lighthouse, which is not open to the public.
+Tours of the historic NAVFAC are conducted on level or modestly-graded, paved ground.
+Tours of the lightstation include a strenuous, steep and unshaded walk.
+With prior arrangement, visitors with disabilities who can transfer to a park sedan may arrange a ride to a drop-off point above the lighthouse where they may view some of the restored lightstation buildings.
+A narrow path and a steep run of stairs lead down to the lighthouse.
 Those who cannot make the stairs can get a good view from the landing above them.
 Roadway conditions and lack of vehicle staging and turning space exclude private vehicles.
 Pending projects may enhance accessibility to at least some of the structures.
-Restroom A portable restroom at the base of the hill is usable.
-Parking Limited dirt or gravel roadside parking is available.
-Call for more information.
+A portable restroom is located at the base of the hill.
+Limited dirt or gravel roadside parking is available.
+For more information call (831) 625-4419 or go to pointsur.org to confirm tour information.
+Tour times change throughout the year and may be cancelled due to inclement weather.